elixir-lang/elixir/docs/2_dipping_the_toes.md

 ### 2.6.2 Other boolean operators

-In the previous chapter, we discussed the boolean operators `and`, `or`, `not`, `andalso` and `orelse`.
+In the previous chapter, we discussed the boolean operators `and`, `or` and `not`.
 Those operators are strict in the sense they only accept booleans as arguments.

 To work around this limitation, Elixir provides three operators with similar functionality but that accept any argument: `||`, `&&` and `!`.
 For those operators, all values except `false` and `nil` will evaluate to true.